ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 - Customers register via email / phone number / username / password
 - Email verification exists but is currently bypassed for development — all users have `email_verified = true` set manually in Supabase
 - User booking calendar starts from today — past days hidden, past time slots on today greyed out and unclickable
-- Calendar shows: green slots (admin-created trips — book immediately), teal ghost slots (open business hours — any user can book), amber/pending slots (slot just booked, awaiting payment/approval), red slots (confirmed booked), grey (blocked/past/closed)
+- Calendar shows three slot types: green slots (admin-created trips — bookable), red slots (already booked — unavailable), grey slots (blocked by admin or past time — unavailable)
-- **FUTURE DAY bookings:** Clicking a green OR teal slot → 2-step modal → Step 1: enter pickup + dropoff (Google Places Autocomplete), Step 2: shows calculated fare + "Pay Now" → user redirected to PayFast hosted payment page → payment success = auto-CONFIRMED + emails sent.
-No admin approval needed for future days.
+- Clicking a green slot → 2-step modal → Step 1: enter pickup + dropoff (Google Places Autocomplete), Step 2: shows calculated fare (R8/km, min R50) + "Pay Now" button → booking submitted
+- **The ONLY difference between a today booking and a future booking is how payment is processed — the modal, the slot colours, and the user experience are identical:**
-- **TODAY bookings:** Same modal flow → "Request Booking" → waiting screen (120s) → admin accepts → user redirected to PayFast to pay → payment success = CONFIRMED.
+  - **TODAY bookings:** booking submitted → waiting screen (120s) → admin accepts → user redirected to PayFast to pay → payment success = CONFIRMED.
 Admin rejects = no payment ever initiated.
+  - **FUTURE DAY bookings:** booking submitted → user redirected directly to PayFast → payment success = auto-CONFIRMED + emails sent.
+No admin approval needed.
 - **ABANDONED payments (future day):** If user reaches PayFast but does not complete payment within 5 minutes, a scheduled task auto-cancels the booking and frees the slot.
 - **Failed/cancelled payments:** Booking immediately CANCELLED, trip immediately back to AVAILABLE.
 User must start a fresh booking — no retry on same booking.
 - Admin receives a hard modal popup lock on ALL admin pages whenever a pending booking exists — cannot interact with page until they Accept or Reject.
 Post-action pause is 3500ms before polling resumes
 - Trip pricing: R8.00/km, minimum fare R50.00 — calculated via Google Maps Distance Matrix API — fare is fixed at booking time and cannot be altered by admin
-- Open business hours slots: if no admin-created trip exists, a trip is created on the fly when user books.
-These on-the-fly trips (label = "User Request") are DELETED (not status-changed) if rejected/cancelled — not kept in DB
 - Admin navbar: Bookings | Manage Slots | Block Time | Book for Client | Users | Logs
 - Admin Bookings tab: read-only view of all upcoming trips with user details and payment status.
 No action buttons — all actions on Manage Slots
 - Admin Manage Slots: full CRUD — block, unblock, cancel (1-hour rule), delete.
 Shows payment status per booking.
 Admin can "Mark as Paid (Cash)" for any CONFIRMED booking